Trans-Siberian Railway: World War II

 Accordingly, it accounted for as much freight as the North Atlantic–Arctic and Iranian routes combined, though cargoes were limited to raw materials and non-military goods.
-From 1941–42 the TSR also played an important role in relocating Soviet industries from European Russia to Siberia in the face of the German invasion.

-The TSR transported Soviet troops west from the Far East to take part in the Soviet counter-offensive in December 1941, and later east from Germany to the Japanese front in preparation for the Soviet–Japanese War of August 1945.
+From 1941 to 1942 the TSR also played an important role in relocating Soviet industries from European Russia to Siberia in the face of the German invasion.
+The TSR also transported Soviet troops west from the Far East to take part in the Soviet counter-offensive in December 1941.

+In 1944–45 the TSR was used to prepare for the Soviet–Japanese War of August 1945; see Pacific Route.
+When an Anglo-American delegation visited Moscow in October 1944 to discuss the Soviet Union joining the war against Japan, Alanbrooke was told by General Antonov and Stalin himself that the line capacity was 36 pairs of trains per day, but only 26 could be counted on for military traffic; see Pacific Route.
+The capacity of each train was from 600 to 700 tons.

 Although the Japanese estimated that an attack was not likely before Spring 1946, Stavka had planned for a mid-August 1945 offensive, and had concealed the buildup of a force of 90 divisions; many had crossed Siberia in their vehicles to avoid straining the rail link.

-Today

-The Trans-Siberian line remains the most important transport link within Russia; around 30% of Russian exports travel on the line.
-While it attracts many foreign tourists, it gets most of its use from domestic passengers.

-Today the Trans-Siberian Railway carries about 200,000 containers per year to Europe.
-Russian Railways intends to at least double the volume of container traffic on the Trans-Siberian and is developing a fleet of specialized cars and increasing terminal capacity at the ports by a factor of 3 to 4.
+Post World War II

-With perfect coordination of the participating countries' railway authorities, a trainload of containers can be taken from Beijing to Hamburg, via the Trans-Mongolian and Trans-Siberian lines in as little as 15 days, but typical cargo transit times are usually significantly longer and typical cargo transit time from Japan to major destinations in European Russia was reported as around 25 days.
+A trainload of containers can be taken from Beijing to Hamburg, via the Trans-Mongolian and Trans-Siberian lines in as little as 15 days, but typical cargo transit times are usually significantly longer and typical cargo transit time from Japan to major destinations in European Russia was reported as around 25 days.

 According to a 2009 report, the best travel times for cargo block trains from Russia's Pacific ports to the western border (of Russia, or perhaps of Belarus) were around 12 days, with trains making around 900 km per day, at a maximum operating speed of 80 km/h.
 In early 2009; however, Russian Railways announced an ambitious "Trans-Siberian in Seven Days" plan.
 According to this plan, $11 billion will be invested over the next five years to make it possible for goods traffic to cover the same 9000 km distance in just seven days.
 The plan will involve increasing the cargo trains' speed to 90 km/h in 2010–2012, and, at least on some sections, to 100 km/h by 2015.
 At these speeds, goods trains will be able to cover 1500 km per day.

+Crime

+From February to May 1993, a number of Beijing-based gangs routinely robbed, beat, and raped railway passengers.

+The criminals took advantage of the fact that Chinese police disembarked the train before the border crossing into Mongolia, but no Mongolian police ever boarded to replace them, and Russian authorities did not board until the train had been in Siberia for an entire day.
+During the interim, there was no effective security on the trains, and no practical resistance to criminals armed with knives, sticks, and cattle prods.